PagerDuty/incident-response-docs/docs/after/after_an_incident.md

 ## Reviewing the Process
 As well as reviewing the incident, it's important to review our process.
 Did we handle the incident well, or are there things we could have done better?

-This review isn't very formal yet, and typically involves a few of the incident commanders getting together to discuss how we might have done things differently, or if there are any tweaks we can make to our incident response process.
+This review isn't very formal yet, and typically involves a few of the Incident Commanders getting together to discuss how we might have done things differently, or if there are any tweaks we can make to our incident response process.

-If you're interested in joining these meetings, just let one of the incident commanders know and we'll be sure to invite you.
+If you're interested in joining these meetings, just let one of the Incident Commanders know and we'll be sure to invite you.